komapper/komapper.github.io/content/en/docs/Reference/data-type.md

     }

     override fun setValue(statement: Statement, index: Int, value: Age) {
-        statement.bind(index, value.value)
+        // The second argument must be of the same type as the r2dbcType property. statement.bind(index, value.value)
     }

     override fun setValue(statement: Statement, name: String, value: Age) {
-        statement.bind(name, value.value)
+        // The second argument must be of the same type as the r2dbcType property. statement.bind(name, value.value)
     }